frostbyte3/Stock_Trading_Algo/README.md

 Set up your API key in environment variables first.

-Create a file in /SP500 named .env
+Create a file in the root directory named .env

-Write the following: (replace xxx,yyy,zzz with your keys and desired URI)
+Write the following: (replace xxx,yyy,zzz with your keys and desired URL)
 ```
 APCA_API_KEY_ID=xxx
 APCA_API_SECRET_KEY=yyy